DreamWorksss/AdoptMe-backend/README.md

 ## Pre-requisites

-Install PostgreSQL with default settings and the password set to **Admin**
+Install PostgreSQL with default settings and the password set to **admin**

 Create a database from pgAdmin4 with the name **AdoptMe_RO_CJ**, on port **5432**